Updated: May 14

 The main reason for this is that during a full golf swing, the muscles of the lumbar spine reach approximately 90% of peak muscle activity.
 The golf swing requires both golf specific strength and flexibility, specifically in the core area to withstand the stress the low back is under.
 If your core is weak or inflexible, all the pressure goes right into the lower back, glutes and even hip area.

-Taking a Pilates class can provide the following benefits:
+Taking up Pilates can provide the following benefits:

 Learn safe and effective exercises to reduce risking your health